nicholasodonnell/nicholasodonnell.com/README.md

 ## Deploy

-Commits to the *master* branch with be automatically deployed to [gh-pages](https://github.com/nicholasodonnell/nicholasodonnell.com/tree/gh-pages) branch with a [GitHub action](https://github.com/nicholasodonnell/nicholasodonnell.com/actions).
+Commits to the *master* branch with be automatically deployed to the [gh-pages](https://github.com/nicholasodonnell/nicholasodonnell.com/tree/gh-pages) branch with a [GitHub action](https://github.com/nicholasodonnell/nicholasodonnell.com/actions).